MoinhoDigital/ssb-grant/README.md

 # ssb-grant
 A proposal for #ssb-grats for integrating ValueFlows to SSB and creating a replicable process of integrating into a local community mesh

+> The economic logic is mutual coordination between nodes in the network.
+We think best done bioregionally. @bobhaugen

+### How is this useful for 10 people?
+A small group of peers (3-10) has to cooperate together to produce a specific result (production of phisycal good, a document, a website, etc).
+They need to explode the whole process in several commitments and assign themselves to one or more commitments, keeping track of the whole value flow.
+They have a chat group where they talk about their work / updates.
+They will log their work directly on the chat and retrieve information about current process status / next commitments to do.

+### How is this useful for 100 people?
+A cooperative (10 - 100 members) needs to organize their internal process flow.
+They need to keep track of all members commitments because in their last assembly they decided to distribute income to each member according to a custom distribution formula.
+The coop needs to keep track of its inventory too, sending automatic request to one of its wholesale each time a specific item in the inventory reaches 0 qty.

+### How is this useful for 1000 people?
+A network of cooperatives wants to collaborate together in order to improve their autonomy and trim their budget.
+They will share part of their inventory, work together on several processes and exchange resources among them.

+### How is this useful for me?
+i'd like to implement Murray Bookchin vision of libertarian municipalism

 # Rules